Q) IS THE BATTERY COVERED BY WARRANTY?

 Does the battery have a warranty?

-Jaguar Land Rover BEV and PHEV vehicles will offer an 8 year or 160,000 km (whichever comes first), 70% state of charge warranty.
+Land Rover PHEV vehicles will offer an 8 year or 100,000 mile (whichever comes first), 70% state of charge warranty.
 The warranty is contingent upon proper use and maintenance of the vehicle and regular charging of the battery.

 What does kWh mean?